Eric Cock: Northcote (VFA)

 He played in two senior games with Northcote in the VFA in 1929: against Yarraville on 25 May 1929, and against Coburg on 1 June 1929, a match in which he suffered an "injured instep".

 Cricket

 He was also a talented cricketer.
 On one occasion, in November 1929, playing for the Clifton Hill Cricket Club against Fitzroy B, in the Metropolitan Cricket League, he scored a competition-record-breaking 248 not out.

 Wartime service

-During World War II he served with the R.S.L.
-Volunteer Defence Corps.
+During World War II, he served with the R.S.L.
+Volunteer Defense Corps.

 Death

 He died at his residence at West Preston, Victoria, on 24 May 1965.